-On e you have registered your fingerprint(s), the fingerprint authentication function offers: A substitute for password entry Logging onto Windows (page 74) If you have registered your fingerprints for your user account, you can substitute fingerprint authentication for password entry when logging onto Windows.
-Power-on Security feature (page 74) If you have set the power-on password (page 97), you can substitute fingerprint authentication for password entry when starting your computer. у Password Bank for quick web site access (page 75) You can substitute fingerprint authentication for entering information (user accounts, passwords, etc.) required to acce he password-protected web sites. ess File Safe feature to encrypt/decrypt data (page 75) With the File Safe feature, you can encrypt files and folder to create an encrypted archive.
-To decrypt or access such encrypted archives, you can use the fingerprint authentication or enter the password you specified for encryption. h Application launcher function for quick application access (page 75) Once you have assigned an application to your finger, you can then swipe the finger across the fingerprint sensor to
+Once you have registered your fingerprint(s), the fingerprint authentication function offers:

+- □ A substitute for password entry □ Logging onto Windows (page 72) If you have registered your fingerprints for your user account, you can substitute fingerprint authentication for password entry when logging onto Windows. □ Power-on Security feature (page 72) If you have set the power-on password (page 110) and/or the hard disk password (page 115), you can substitute fingerprint authentication for password entry when starting your computer. □ Password Bank for quick web site access (page 73) You can substitute fingerprint outher ties for entering information (user accounts pagewords etc.) required to access. - You can substitute fingerprint authentication for entering information (user accounts, passwords, etc.) required to access the password-protected web sites. - □ File Safe feature to encrypt/decrypt data (page 73) With the File Safe feature, you can encrypt files and folder to create an encrypted archive.
+To decrypt or access such encrypted archives, you can use the fingerprint authentication or enter the password you specified for encryption. - □ Application launcher function for quick application access (page 73) Once you have assigned an application to your finger, you can then swipe the finger across the fingerprint sensor to launch the assigned application.